red-stone-network/clockwork/README.md

   2A.
 Go to <a href="https://liveweave.com/">this website</a> and replace everything in the top-left box with the file you just copied.<br>
   2B.
 If that website is blocked, go to <a href="https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_phrase_samp">this website</a>
   and replace everything in the text box on the left with the file you just copied, then click Run.<br>
   2C.
-If that website is also blocked, go to <a href="https://www.tutorialspoint.com/online_html_editor.php">this website</a> and replace everything in the text box on the left with the file you just copied.
+If that website is also blocked, go to <a href="https://www.tutorialspoint.com/online_html_editor.php">this website</a> and replace everything in the text box on the left with the file you just copied.<br>
+  YOU MAY NEED TO RETRY A FEW TIMES!
 </p>